lucabro81/semreg-playground/README.md

 - [semreg](https://github.com/lucabro81/semreg) - The semantic regular expression library
 - [Regex Colorizer](https://github.com/slevithan/regex-colorizer) by Steven Levithan - Inspiration for the regex highlighting functionality

-## Todo
+## Planned Features (Todo)

-- Implement the reverse process (from regex to semreg, something like the google translator does)
+- Implement the reverse process (from regex to semreg, similar to a translator)
 - Add string validation functionality using the generated regular expressions
-- manage tab key (in the input area should work as in any other text editor)
+- Manage tab key behavior in the input area (like standard text editors)
-- autocomplete suggestions should be shown only when user is typing a word character, not when the user use arrow keys to navigate the text
-- seems that the autocomplete selection doens't fire the text evaluation
-- add a apply button to the documentation panel, so the user can apply the operator to the input text
+- Add an 'Apply' button to the documentation panel to insert operators into the input text
-- add a little help modal to the playground, with the main features of the playground
+- Add a small help modal explaining the main features of the playground

+## Known Bugs (Todo)

+- Autocomplete suggestions currently show even when navigating text with arrow keys (should only show while typing word characters)
+- Selecting an autocomplete suggestion does not trigger the text evaluation/regex update
+- Autocomplete selection on mobile displays incorrect text fragments alongside the chosen suggestion
+- Horizontal scrolling occurs on mobile layout